midhunkalarikkal/FullDomain/Notes/DSA1.md

 ## `Types of Algorithms` ##
 ===========================
 1. Brute Force Algorithms
 - Brute Force is a straightforward problem-solving approach that tries all possible solutions to find the correct one, without using any optimization or shortcuts.
-Simple to implement but often inefficient (especially for large inputs).
-- Examples: Linear Search, Trial Division (Prime check), Generate all subsets

 2. Searching Algorithms
 - Used to find a specific value or an element from a collection or dataset.